rubyonracetracks/tutorial-rails-rubymn2/01-04-images.md

 ### New Branch
 Enter the command "git checkout -b 01-04-images".

+### Removing the Rails Logo from the Home Page
+* Remove the Rails logo graphic file by entering the command "rm app/assets/images/rails.png".
+* Refresh your view of the local app in your browser.

 ### Header Image
 * Download the header background image by entering the following LONG one-line command:
 ```